Contextual Inverse Optimization: Offline and Online Learning: Appendix: Proofs

-\begin{proof}[\textbf{Proof of \Cref{lemma:gamma_pointed}}] The proof is divided in three parts.
+The proof is divided in three parts.
 First we show the inclusion, then we show how to compute the circumcenter, and finally we prove the bound for the uncertainty angle.

 \textbf{Inclusion.} The definition of the knowledge set implies that for every $c \in C(\mathcal I_t)$, ${\delta_t^\pi}'c \geq 0$.
 In particular, this holds for all $i \in \tau(t)$.
 Moreover, by definition, $\delta_i^\pi \in \Delta_t$ for all $i \in \tau(t)$.
 Hence, for every $c \in C(\mathcal I_t)$, we have that ${\delta_i^\pi}'c = {\delta_i^\pi}'\Pi_{\Delta_t}(c) \geq 0$ for all $i \in \tau(t)$, which implies that $\Pi_{\Delta_t}(C(\mathcal I_t)) \subseteq K_t$.